 Image Credit: Square Enix

 If you’re privy to online multiplayer games, then let’s take a walk down memory lane.
 Remember Anthem, the BioWare failure that immediately fell apart upon launch?
 That game dropped below 1,000 people, as aptly pointed out by Forbes, in roughly the same pattern.
 The dropoff, among other things, sent Anthem into an unredeemable loop of failed attempts to regain the player’s trust.
 It’s too soon to tell if the same will occur with Marvel’s Avengers.
 This is too big of an IP to simply disappear.
 That said, it’s been a rough going lately for the game.
-After the news that Spider-Man would only come to PS4/PS5, it seemed the game lost some steam.
+After the announcement that Marvel’s Avengers Spider-Man would only come to PS4/PS5, it seemed the game lost some steam.

 The concern surrounding Marvel’s Avengers player decline isn’t an overreaction.
 This could be a huge flop for Square Enix if things don’t turn around.
 Hopefully for the studio and fan base, things get better.
 For now, we can only hope that the same mistakes made on other games in the industry don’t plague this title.

 Taylor loves to play video games in his spare time.
 He has two degrees in Political Communication and wrote his thesis on Marxism and the exploitation of college athletes.
 In his spare time, he loves spending time with his wife and two Toy Australian Shepherds.
 He’s always got headphones in, and he’s a diehard Cubs fan.